PROUD TO BE AN AMERICAN MANUFACTURER™

 The Origin of Milwaukee Dustless Brush

 In the 1800's, most all floors were only wood.
 When one swept a floor, the dust on the floor kicked-up and became airborne, settling everywhere.
 To contain the damaging and unhealthy airborne dust, the Company developed a "Dustless Brush".
-The "dustless" brush, as it became known as, was the original product manufactured by Milwaukee Dustless Brush in 1897.
+The "dustless" brush, as it became known as, was the original product manufactured by Milwaukee Dustless Brush

 The engineers reasoned that moistened dust will not rise but remain suspended in air when disturbed.
 So they constructed a unique floor brush with a reservoir on top of the broom head into which they poured a special cleaning and dust laying fluid, called Arbitrin (Kerosene was also used).
 When the cap on the back of the reservoir was loosened, the fluid flows slowly down a central row of feed tufts and slightly moistens the working surface of the brush.
 In sweeping, the moisture of the feed tufts is transferred to the fine particles of dust on the floor, causing them to adhere to one another and to collect into little balls.
 These, being slightly moistened and consequently heavy, are thrown ahead of the brush at each stroke.
 The congealed dust particles are now easily gathered into a dust pan and thrown in the garbage.
 This method was highly effective, especially on the wood floor prevalent at the turn of the century.